 With my bravado reestablished.
 “No, I’m solo tonight… I promised the gentleman throwing this shindig that I would stop by.”

 “You know Micky?”

 I got the hint, pulled my hand back, and scanned the walls.
 They were lined with Secret Service agents.
-Well I felt semi safe, and heard my named called.
+Well, I felt semi-safe and heard my name called.

 “Buck,” said DCI Jones, glad to see you made it.”